Banfi Placido Chianti DOCG 2024

 Vinification & Aging Methods

-Tasting notes
+Tasting Notes

 Food & Wine Pairing

-Grape Varietals & percentage used
+Grape Varietals & Percentage Used

--
+- Sangiovese (predominant)

 Couldn't load pickup availability

-120 in stock
+118 in stock

 View full details